-(ii) how the actions’ effectiveness will be monitored and reported;
+(ii) how the actions’ effectiveness will be monitored and reported; and

-(iii) the period of time within which such actions would ensure a return to compliance with its Exploitation Contract; and
+(iii) the period of time within which such actions shall be taken with the aim to ensure a return to compliance with its Exploitation Contract;

-(iv) subsequent steps which the Contractor proposes to alternatively take, should the actions under (i) be unsuccessful, or should non-compliance continue;

-(e) issue written instructions to the Contractor to take particular actions, in order to return to compliance with its Exploitation Contract, including subsequent steps should non-compliance continue; or
+(e) issue instructions to the Contractor to take particular actions, in order to return to compliance with its Exploitation Contract, including subsequent steps should non-compliance continue;

-(f) recommend that the [Roster of Inspectors/Chief Inspector] conducts more frequent inspections of the activities in the Area carried out by the Contractor.
+(f) recommend that the [Roster of Inspectors/Chief Inspector] conducts more frequent inspections of the activities in the Area carried out by the Contractor;

+(g) refer an urgent situation to the Commission, for the Commission to consider on a priority basis providing a recommendation to the Council to issue emergency orders; and

+(h) confirm, revise or set aside an Inspector’s instructions of a temporary nature as referred to in Regulation [99], or issue such emergency measures of a temporary nature on its own accord, which, in urgent situations, can remain in effect until the Council has decided on a recommendation to the Council pertain to emergency orders.
+The Compliance Committee can set aside the temporary measures it has issued, confirmed or revised, if the situation no longer warrants such measures remaining in place.

 3. The Compliance Committee may recommend to the Council, inter alia, that the Council:

-(a) requires a Contractor to pay monetary penalties, such as penalty payments or fines;
+(a) requires a Contractor to pay monetary penalties, including by prescribing a specified time before which the Contractor must be compliant with its Exploitation Contract, failing which payment of a monetary penalty or penalties becomes due, as further set out in the applicable standard comprising the Compliance Strategy;

-(b) [issues emergency orders;] or

-(c) suspends or terminates a Contractor’s rights under an Exploitation Contract, if:
+(b) suspends or terminates a Contractor’s rights under an Exploitation Contract, if:

 (i) in spite of warnings by the Authority, the Contractor has conducted its activities in such a way as to result in serious, persistent and wilful violations of the fundamental terms of the Exploitation Contract, Part XI and the rules, regulations and procedures of the Authority; or